 General Stilwell and his British/India command counterparts, fearing an onslaught of a potentially major Japanese offensive into India, began to scrape together as much military countermeasures as they possibly engender.
 One was the XXXIII Indian Corps, formed in Bangalore south India on August, 15 1942, originally assembled and trained to stop Japanese amphibious operations along the Indian coastline.
 Suddenly they had to shift gears from water tactics to jungle tactics.
 Enter William Samuel.
-In that Samuel had all kinds of actual hands on experience fighting along side the Chinese against the Japanese in virtually the same kind of environment the XXXIII Corps would encounter once deployed, most likely powers that be dispatched Samuel to provide the Corp command with all the relevant information he could in the short time he had available to him.
-Interestingly enough, the XXXIII Corps headquarters in Bangalore, south India, was not more than 120 miles northwest of Tiruvannamalai and the Ramana ashram.
+In that Samuel had all kinds of actual hands on experience fighting along side the Chinese against the Japanese in virtually the same kind of environment the XXXIII Corps would encounter once deployed, in an almost miracle-like happenstance of being at the right place at the right time, powers that be, after being brought to their attention, dispatched Samuel to provide Corp command with all the relevant information he could muster in the short time he had available.
+Interestingly enough, the XXXIII Corps headquarters in Bangalore, south India, was not more than 100 miles northwest of Tiruvannamalai and the Ramana ashram.
 For Samuel, who had been slogging through China for two or three years, over 2000 miles from Bangalore or more, just thinking about it was most likely to much to bear.

 The executor of all of William Samuel's papers and published works, Sandy Jones, has pretty much taken what I have presented from Adam Osborne regarding the April 1944 full moon phase and Samuel being at the Ramana ashram at the same time and run with it --- in many cases, for reasons unknown, not so much Sandy, but others picking up on her comments, conveniently leaving mention of me out of the picture as the originating source for the information.
 As well, others have not fully embraced my thesis, questioning my reasoning regarding China, India, Ramana et al. However, Sandy Jones, who is familiar with most if not all of the ins-and-outs of William Samuel probably better than anyone, has a vast fund of knowledge regarding him to draw from.
 An example is her written transcript from a video of Samuel.
 He had had a stroke 10 days before the filming of the seminar and for some who were unfamiliar with Samuel and all his subtle innuendos he was found to be difficult to understand --- so Sandy transcribed it into the written word so people could follow along reading the transcript as Samuel spoke.
 In that seminar-come-transcription Samuel himself mentions the following: